 - 1. Students are expected to submit their work in a timely fashion.
-Any missed assignments or quizzes (due to an excused absence), must be made up by the student before the corresponding unit exam for full marks. - 2.
+Any missed assignments or quizzes, must be made up by the student before the corresponding unit exam for full marks. - 2.
 Any outstanding assignment after the unit exam is written will be issued a mark no higher than the unit exam mark. - 3.
-Students may re-do assignments that were handed in on time for high grades at the discretion of the teacher.
+Students may re-do assignments that were handed in on time for regrading at the discretion of the teacher.
+The most recent grade stands.